Beam Trawl - Open gear

 The beam trawl is one of the earliest forms of towed fishing gear, being used in the Southern North Sea by the sailing smacks from Grimsby and Lowestoft in the latter part of the 19th century.
 The net is held open by a rigid framework to maintain the opening of the trawl and despite changes in towing speed.
 This made it ideal for towing behind early sailing boats with their unpredictable course and speed.
 As the vessels evolved with modern engines and mechanised gear handling the size of the gear and towing speeds increased in an effort cover a larger area of seabed to increase catches.
 In the early days of beam trawling only one net was towed from the stern of the boat.
 Nowadays most commercial beam trawlers use two beam trawls towed from long derricks projecting over each side of the vessel.

 A cone shaped net is towed from this framework with the head rope attached to the beam, or Sumwing, and each end of the footrope connected to the bases of the shoes.
 As the gear is towed over the seabed the footrope forms a ‘U’ shape curve behind the beam and shoes.
-In the open gear there will be several (as many as 10) 'tickler' chains ahead of the footrope, each one being longer than the one before it to effectively fill the mouth of the trawl with tickler chains to tickle the fish out of the mud and encourage them to rise up far enough to fall back into the trawl.
-Once in the net the fish will slowly fall back until they are in the cod end.with the net and cod-end behind this.
+In the open gear there will be several (as many as ten) 'tickler' chains ahead of the footrope, each one being longer than the one before it to effectively fill the mouth of the trawl with tickler chains to tickle the fish out of the mud and encourage them to rise up far enough to fall back into the trawl.
+Once in the net the fish will slowly fall back until they are in the cod-end, with the net and cod-end behind this.
 The headline height of the trawl is limited to the height of the beam off the seabed.
-Some skippers are actually attaching the headline very low down on the beam shoes in and attempt to reduce unwanted by-catch of round fish.
+Some skippers attach the headline very low down on the beam shoes in and attempt to reduce unwanted bycatch of round fish.

-These trawls will be towed for any thing from 20 minutes to 2 hours depending on how much fish is expected on the ground and the type of seabed that the gear is being fished on.
+These trawls will be towed for a duration of between twenty minutes to two hours, depending on how much fish is expected on the ground and the type of seabed that the gear is being fished on.

 Main target species (UK)